istresearch/qpr-summer-2016-eval/CP4/README.md

 Where,
  "question_id" is the question number,
  "answer" is an array of answer(s) or an empty array if no answer required for a query, and "ads" are the _ids associated with the results.

+ ####Standardization Format for Submission:
+ Email : joannacandoit@workplace.com
+ Phone : xxxx-xxxxxx
+ Address : 123 Make Way, Secret Town, CA 12575
+ Price : 80,120,100,50
+ Name : Joanna Candoit